MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/create-custom-rule.md

     From Windows PowerShell 4.0, the #Requires statement let script developers require that sessions be run with elevated user rights (run as Administrator).
 Script developers does not need to write their own methods any more.
-To fix a violation of this rule, please consider to use #Requires -RunAsAdministrator instead of your own methods.
+To fix a violation of this rule, please consider using #Requires -RunAsAdministrator instead of your own methods.
     .EXAMPLE
     Measure-RequiresRunAsAdministrator -ScriptBlockAst $ScriptBlockAst
     .INPUTS